-- The Bulletin: Every two weeks, The Bulletin is assembled and sent via email to this list.
+- The Weekly Update: Every week, The Weekly Update is assembled and sent via email to this list.

 If you don’t find instructions for the group you’d like to join, please send an email to email@example.com.

-How do I withdraw from a Group (unsubscribe)?
+How do I withdraw (unsubscribe) from a Group?

 Sending an email to <group>+firstname.lastname@example.org from your subscribed email address is the easiest way to withdraw from a group.
 Another option is to send an email to the group owner to ask them to remove you.

-How do I request a Group Address for my group or activity?
+How do I request a Group (email list) for my group or activity?

 - Send an email to email@example.com with the following information: